saladpuk/docker/README.md

 ```

 # [Containers](https://docs.docker.com/glossary/?term=container)
-A container is a runtime instance of a docker image.
+A container is a runtime instance of an image--what the image becomes in memory when executed.

-**List all container**
+**List containers**
 ```
 docker ps -a
 ```